rougho/fritzbox_watchdog/README.md

 ## License

+Proprietary Freeware License - Free to use and distribute, but no modifications allowed.
-MIT License - see LICENSE file for details.
+See LICENSE file for full terms.